 In the first three articles in this series, I have explored three basic changes you can make to fight depression.
-These changes were to increase depressed_personphysical, social and pleasurable activity.
+These changes were to increase physical, social and pleasurable activity.
 The behavioral changes are difficult because depression makes its victim want to decrease physical activity, withdraw from others, and avoid previously pleasurable activities.

 I used the analogy that depression is like an ugly, mean troll that gets inside the victim’s body and makes him want to do the very things that feed it and make it grow.
 When a depressed person decreases physical, social and pleasurable activity, his depression worsens.